How much does it cost for a school to be a member?

 - Contact Us to learn more and or discuss what your school’s annual AISNE membership dues will be.

-- Schools accredited by AISNE also pay an annual accreditation fee based on each school’s enrollment.
+- Schools accredited by AISNE also pay an annual accreditation fee based on each school’s program revenue.

 - In-Region Associate Members are non-profit independent schools located in MA, ME, NH, RI, or VT that are not accredited by AISNE or NEASC; or, non-profit independent schools located in CT.